jhiggi44/bamazon/README.md

 ## Overview

 Bamazon is a database which lists items that are for sale.
 This Node application allows you to purchase items from Bamazon from your command line.
+Images are in images file for a visual overview.

 ## How to use